 Here’s The “Make or Break” Difference Between “Weight Loss” and “Fat Loss” on Your Metabolism & Importantly What To Do About It!

-The major problem with this, is that your muscles demand a lot of fuel when using them, therefore muscle is “metabolically active” and can help you burn calories around the clock.
+The major problem with this, is that your muscles demand a lot of fuel when using them.
+Therefore muscle is “metabolically active” and can help you burn more calories around the clock.

-This will slow your over all metabolism down and the other major problem with losing muscle is that your skin will become more flabby and you will look and feel even less “toned!”
+Losing your muscle mass, will slow your metabolism down and the other major problem with losing muscle is that your skin will become more flabby and you will look and feel even less “toned!”

 Why Dieting Gets Harder, The Harder You Diet!